nERD8932/SonoGrapher/README.md

 # SonoGrapher

+SonoGrapher lets you convert text/audio sonography session data into a cohesive docx report in just a few clicks.

 SonoGrapher is an application bundle with a Flask based backend server that uses Ollama and OpenAI's Whisper, along with a PyQt6 frontend for desktop apps.
 It uses docxtpl and jinja2 to fill a predefined document template with information extracted from the two AI models.
 It\'s highly customizable and has been built with ease-of-use and robustness in mind.

 ## Usage